olegabu/fabric-starter/README.md

 private keys and certificates
 - [configtxtemplate.yaml](artifacts/configtxtemplate.yaml) for `configtx.yaml` with definitions of
-the consortium and channels to drive [configtx](https://github.com/hyperledger/fabric/tree/release/common/configtx) tool to generate genesis block file to start the orderer and channel config transaction files to create channels
+the consortium and channels to drive [configtx](https://github.com/hyperledger/fabric/tree/release/common/configtx) tool to generate genesis block file to start the orderer, and channel config transaction files to create channels
 - [network-config-template.json](artifacts/network-config-template.json) for `network-config.json` file used by the
 API server and web apps to connect to the members' peers and ca servers
 - [docker-composetemplate-orderer.yaml](ledger/docker-composetemplate-orderer.yaml)